mitmath/computational-thinking/homework/homework0/Installing Julia + Pluto.md

 ![image](https://user-images.githubusercontent.com/6933510/91441391-6a8f9f80-e870-11ea-94d0-4ef91b4e2242.png)

-> If you're curious about what a _Pluto notebook_ is, have a look at the **sample notebooks**.
-Samples 1, 2 and 6 are also useful to learn about some Julia programming basics.
+> If you're curious about what a _Pluto notebook_ looks like, have a look at the **sample notebooks**.
+Samples 1, 2 and 6 may be useful for learning some basics of Julia programming.

 ## Step 2a: Opening a notebook from the web